The Different Types of Lip Filler: What Are They & Which Type Is Best For You?

 RHA-2 and Redensity both are beautiful products made by Teoxane, a Swiss company.
 These products are reported to move better, so they don’t carry the same weight and affect facial expression to the same degree as other fillers do.
 Even plump lips move naturally with this product.
 It is administered in a similar fashion to the other products with topical or a local block.

-We do not use silicone fillers in this practice or lip implants, both of which we feel can cause permanent disfigurement and scarring and don’t produce a natural-looking or pretty the lip.
+Although silicone fillers do exist; we here at W Cosmetics do not use silicone fillers in this practice or lip implants, both of which we feel can cause permanent disfigurement and scarring and don’t produce a natural-looking or pretty the lip.

 We perform fat injections with almost every cosmetic surgery, but don’t advise them for the lip.
 We feel that they are unpredictable in their take in this area and when over-corrected cause tremendous amounts of unnatural swelling when injected.
 We feel this is because of all the movement that occurs with facial expression and with eating.